justarecipe/justarecipe.github.io/_drafts/oreo-cupcakes-egg-free.md

 - dessert
 - cupcakes
 - oreo
-image: ''
+image: assets/images/oreo-cupcake-1.JPG
 featured: false
 hidden: false

 ---
 Time: 45 minutes; Yields: 12 cupcakes

 _An Oreo twist on the classic white cupcake!
-Top it with a cookies & cream buttercream frosting for an indulgent treat._
+Top it with a cookies & cream buttercream frosting and Oreo halves (or a mini Oreo) for an indulgent treat._

 INGREDIENTS